-Dividend distributions and capital gains distributions that you receive, as well as your gains or losses from any sale of ETF Shares, may be subject to state and local income taxes.
+Income dividends and capital gains distributions that you receive, as well as your gains or losses from any sale of ETF Shares, may be subject to state and local income taxes.
+Depending on your state's rules, however, any dividends attributable to interest earned on direct obligations of the U.S. government may be exempt from state and local taxes.
+Vanguard will notify you each year how much, if any, of your dividends may qualify for this exemption.